-Definition 25.1 (Selfish Mining).
+Definition 26.1 (Selfish Mining).
 A selfish miner hopes to earn the reward of a larger share of blocks than its hardware would allow.
 The selfish miner achieves this by temporarily keeping newly found blocks secret.

-Algorithm 25.2 Selfish Mining
+Algorithm 26.2 Selfish Mining

-'''

-1: Idea: Mine secretly, without immediately publishing newly found blocks

-2: Let d_p be the depth of the public blockchain

-3: Let d_s be the depth of the secretly mined blockchain

-4: if a new block b_p is published, i.e., d_p has increased by 1 then

-if d_p > d_s then

-5:

-6:

-Start mining on that newly published block b_p

-else if d_p = d_s then

-7:

-Publish secretly mined block b_s

-8:

-Mine on b_s and publish newly found block immediately

-9:

-else if d_p = d_s - 1 then

-10:

-Publish both secretly mined blocks

-11:

-12:

-end if

-13: end if

-'''
+1: Idea: Mine secretly, without immediately publishing newly found blocks 2: Let d_p be the depth of the public blockchain 3: Let d_s be the depth of the secretly mined blockchain 4: if a new block b_n is published, i.e., d_n has increased by 1 then 5: if $d_n > d_s$ then Start mining on that newly published block b_n 6: 7: else if $d_n = d_s$ then 8: Publish secretly mined block b_s Mine on b_s and publish newly found block immediately 9: else if $d_n = d_s - 1$ then 10: Publish both secretly mined blocks 11: 12:end if 13: end if

-• If the selfish miner is more than two blocks ahead, the original research suggested to always answer a newly published block by releasing the oldest unpublished block.
+If the selfish miner is more than two blocks ahead, the original research suggested to always answer a newly published block by releasing the oldest unpublished block.
 The idea is that honest miners will then split their mining power between these two blocks.
-However, what matters is how long it takes the honest miners to find the next block, to extend the public blockchain.
+However, what matters is how long it takes the honest miners to find the next block, to extend the public block chain.
 This time does not change whether the honest miners split their efforts or not.
-Hence the case $d_p < d_s - 1$ is not needed in Algorithm 25.2.
+Hence the case $d_p < d_s - 1$ is not needed in Algorithm 26.2.

-Theorem 25.3 (Selfish Mining).
+Theorem 26.3 (Selfish Mining).
 It may be rational to mine selfishly, depending on two parameters α and γ , where α is the ratio of the mining power of the selfish miner, and γ is the share of the altruistic mining power the selfish miner can reach in the network if the selfish miner publishes a block right after seeing a newly published block.
 Precisely, the selfish miner share is